 - Ask to see the school’s grievance procedure.

 - Request a meeting to discuss the matter with the school board.

 It takes time to change behaviour, so you might not see overnight results.
-Do let the school know, though, if your child continues to tell you about incidents of bullying.

 Supporting your child at home

 At home your child needs lots of support and love while you and the classroom teacher work on stopping the bullying at school.